mozilla-services/autopush-rs/docs/src/running.md

 location so nothing else is needed.

-*Note*: The `docker-compose.yml` file provides a number of overrides as environment variables, such as <span class="title-ref">CRYPTO_KEY</span>.
+*Note*: The `docker-compose.yml` file provides a number of overrides as environment variables, such as `CRYPTO_KEY`.
 If these values are not defined, they are submitted as `""`, which will prevent values from being read from the config files.
 In the case of `CRYPTO_KEY`, a new, random key is